Tres Amigas SuperStation

-Proposed by Tres Amigas, LLC in 2009, the project is in the process of finalizing funding.
-Permits and construction contracts are in place.
+In 2015, the project lost access to the Eastern Interconnection (72% of its total peak demand) when Southwestern Public Service dropped out.
+Tres Amigas officials reiterated their plans to connect the eastern and western grids in 2017 even as leases for property intended to construct the project were relinquished that February according to New Mexico's State Land Office.
+The project subsequently fell silent, and as of 2021 company officials were unreachable.

 CEO Phillip G. Harris is the former CEO of PJM Interconnection, an East Coast regional transmission organization (RTO).
-The site of Clovis, New Mexico was chosen to allow the Texas Interconnection to join if desired, although at present it does not intend to for regulatory reasons.
+The site of Clovis, New Mexico was chosen to allow the Texas Interconnection to join if desired.

-In 2015, the project lost access to the Eastern Interconnection (72% of its total peak demand) when Southwestern Public Service dropped out.
-Yet Tres Amigas officials reiterated their plans to connect the eastern and western grids in 2016 and 2017, and announced costs were falling due to new technology.
-However, the project has since fallen silent, and as of 2021, company officials are unreachable.

 Overview

 The Tres Amigas SuperStation project proposes to tie the East Coast, West Coast and Texas grids together via three 5 GW superconductive high-voltage direct current power transmission lines, which permit a controlled flow of energy while also functionally isolating the independent AC frequencies of each side.
 Isolation is important because while all three grids have a nominal frequency of 60 Hz, their true frequencies at any given time can fluctuate by a significant margin (± 0.1 Hz), rendering the synchronization of the grids essentially impossible and leaving them out-of-phase from one another.
 With DC-links, however, the design can be scaled to 30 GW.
 Tres Amigas would use high-temperature superconductor (HTS) wire supplied by American Superconductor Corp.

 The Tres Amigas SuperStation plans to act as a power market hub, enabling the buying and selling of electricity among three of North America's largest interconnections above the amount available today.
 The Texas Interconnection has 5 DC ties to the other grids, totaling 1,100 MW.
 The Eastern Interconnection, Western Interconnection, and Texas Interconnection have peak demands of 585 GW (72%), 166 GW (20%), and 64 GW (8%) respectively.

 The project will provide solar, wind and other renewable developers with the transmission infrastructure needed to transport clean electricity to population centers.

 In 2015, the project lost access to the Eastern Interconnection (72% of the total peak demand) when Southwestern Public Service dropped out.
 Yet Tres Amigas officials reiterated their plans to connect the eastern and western grids in 2016 and 2017, and announced costs were falling due to new technology.
 However, the project has since fallen silent, and as of 2021, company officials are unreachable.